 Cost of Living

 The cost of living in Northern Virginia is higher than in many other parts of the country, but salaries are often higher as well.
 Other parts of the state are less expensive, but those areas aren’t necessarily where the jobs are.
-To get a better sense of what the cost of living in Virginia might be for you, check out the cost of living calculator at Payscale.com.

 Although the recent housing crises caused home prices to drop, they remain higher in Virginia than in other cities and states where unemployment levels are higher.
 The cost of living in Virginia for either buying or renting a home or apartment varies by neighborhood.
 Homes or apartment buildings that are within walking distance of a metro stop are more expensive than those that are less accessible to the metro.